-- Alert others and gather spill clean-up supplies. - Put on the appropriate PPE for spill clean-up. - Cover the spill with paper towels. - Spray/flood spill with disinfectant working from outside edge of spill inward. - After contact time (~10 minutes), wipe up the spilled material. - Repeat disinfection and allow proper contact time. - Wipe up disinfectant, repeat if necessary. - Dispose contaminated clean-up materials as biohazardous waste.
+- Alert others and gather spill clean-up supplies. - Put on the appropriate PPE for spill clean-up. - Cover the spill with paper towels. - Pour disinfectant in order to flood spill working from outside edge of spill inward. - After contact time (~10 minutes), wipe up the spilled material. - Repeat disinfection and allow proper contact time. - Wipe up disinfectant, repeat if necessary. - Dispose contaminated clean-up materials as biohazardous waste.